Eve-positional languages: putting order into B\"uchi automata: Determinization of Eve-positional languages

-Therefore, the strategy for Adam that consists in playing $w_0$, then either $v_i,t'$ or $w'$ depending on the "record" $s$ currently chosen by Eve.
+This defines a strategy for Adam that consists in playing $w_0$, then either $u_s$ or $w_s$ depending on the "record" $s$ currently chosen by Eve.
 This describes a cycle in $\Ai$ around $s_0$, dominated by an even priority.
 The resulting word is thus in $\LangS(\A)$.
 The strategy $\sigma$ therefore is not a winning strategy, contradiction, and Eve needs at least $N$ memory to win this game. \end{proof}

+From the two previous lemmas, we deduce that $\Ai$ necessarily has accessible state set $\SR$, and we thus obtain the minimality property.

-\begin{corollary} Let $(Q,\stateleq, I, \Gamma)$ be an "ordered Büchi automaton" such that $\Gamma$ contains all the tiles whose "skeleton" consists solely of "horizontal transitions".
-Then $\Ai$ has exactly $\SR$ as accessible state set. \end{corollary}
+\begin{lemma} Let $\A = (Q,\stateleq, I, \Gamma)$ be an "ordered Büchi automaton" such that $\Gamma$ is "Rabin-complete".
+Then any "deterministic parity automaton" recognising $\LangS(\A)$ has at least as many states as $\Ai$. \end{lemma}

-From this result, we notably obtain that the procedure yields a parity automaton of minimal size for the $n$-complete Rabin, that is, the Rabin language with $n$ Rabin pairs, over the alphabet of size $3^n$ such that all the letters have a different behaviour. \oii{Pas fan de cette phrase.
-Mais en même temps, l'enjeu ne m'est pas totalement clair non plus}
+From this result, we notably obtain that the procedure yields a parity automaton of minimal size for the $n$-complete Rabin, that is, the Rabin language with $n$ Rabin pairs, over the alphabet of size $3^n$ such that all the letters have a different behaviour.